Postipankki

-The Finnish Postal Bank, in Finnish Postipankki, later known as Sampo Bank (Sampo Pankki), was a significant bank in Finland.
-Following the creation of Finland's postal savings system in 1887, it developed into an independent financial institution, and from 2000 expanded aggressively in the Baltic countries and Russia.
-It was eventually acquired in 2007 by Danske Bank.
+The Finnish Postal Bank, in Finnish Postipankki, established in 1887 and known from 1997 to 2007 as Leonia Bank (Leonia Pankki) then Sampo Bank (Sampo Pankki), was a significant bank in Finland.
+For more than a century it operated Finland's postal savings system, then developed into an independent financial institution, shed its postal identity in 1997, and expanded aggressively in the Baltic countries and Russia.
+It was eventually acquired in 2007 by Danske Bank, thus becoming Danske Bank Finland.